sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/law.md

 - Wiki reference [here](https://commons.wikimedia.org/wiki/Commons:Copyright_rules_by_territory#India).
 - \[Handbook [here](http://copyright.gov.in/Documents/handbook.html).\]

+### Publisher rights reverting to the author
+> only recently our publishers have started getting the rights documented.
+(I mean getting the actual agreements done).
+Also, as per the Indian copyright law, minimum term for it is 5 years.
+IF agreed on paper it can go beyond.
+Digital rights for ebook and audio book etc are extra.
+If they have exclusive rights then they should compensate accordingly and mention that in agreement.
+>
+> if it is not otherwise mentioned, publisher's rights expire in 5 years and lapse back to author.
+That’s what copyright law says when you try to register the copyright for a work on government portal.
+(Note: it a paid activity which is avoided to save money) instead they go for bond paper related agreement like property! - omshivaprakash

 ### Rights regarding copyrighted literary work
 \[Handbook [here](http://copyright.gov.in/Documents/handbook.html)\] says:

 In the case of a literary work (except computer programme), copyright means the exclusive right

 - To reproduce the work
 - To issue copies of the work to the public
 - To perform the work in public